jmanitz/kangar00/README.md

 Methods to extract information on pathways, genes and SNPs from online databases.
 It provides functions for data preparation and evaluation of genetic influence on a binary outcome using the logistic kernel machine test (LKMT).
 Three different kernel functions are offered to analyze genotype information in this variance component test: A linear kernel, a size-adjusted kernel and a network based kernel.

+## Citation

+To cite the package 'kangar00' itself use:

+- J. Manitz, S. Friedrichs, P. Burger, B. Hofner, N.T.
+Ha, S. Freytag, H. Bickeboeller (2017). kangar00: Kernel Approaches for
+  Nonlinear Genetic Association Regression, R package version 1.0, https://CRAN.R-project.org/package=kangar00.

+The size-adjusted kernel function is introduced in:

+- S. Freytag, H. Bickeboeller, C.I.
+Amos, T. Kneib, M. Schlather (2012).
+A Novel Kernel for Correcting Size Bias in the Logistic Kernel
+  Machine Test with an Application to Rheumatoid Arthritis.
+Human Heredity, 74, 97-108.

+The network-based kernel function is introduced in:

+- S. Freytag, J. Manitz, M. Schlather, T. Kneib, C.I.
+Amos, A. Risch, J. Chang-Claude, J. Heinrich, H. Bickeboeller (2013).
+A Network-Based Kernel Machine Test for the Identifcation of Risk Pathways in Genome-Wide Association Studies.
+Human Heredity, 76, 64-75.

+The kernel boosting method is introduced in:

+- S. Friedrichs, J. Manitz, P. Burger, C.I.
+Amos, A. Risch, J.C.
+Chang-Claude, H.E.
+Wichmann, T. Kneib, H. Bickeboeller, and B. Hofner
+  (2017).
+Pathway-Based Kernel Boosting for the Analysis of Genome-Wide Association Studies.
+Submitted to Computational and Mathematical Methods in Medicine.

+Use 'toBibtex(citation("kangar00"))' in R to extract BibTeX references.